camicroscope/GSOC/README.md

 # Communicating with the mentors
 We intend to use Slack as the primary medium of communication.
 The slack room at camicroscope.slack.com is used to discuss project ideas.
 You may join the caMicroscope Slack channel through our shared link - http://bit.ly/camicroscope

+# Code Challenges
+Code Challenges demonstrate a student's creativity, understanding of the project, and ability to execute on a project proposal.
+Submit code challenges for early review and feedback here: [caMicroscope | GSOC 2021 | code challenge submission](https://forms.gle/k4ZcH75UYG4y2tRJ7)

 # List of Ideas
 The following ideas were created with feedback from contributors and collaborators.
 Submissions need not come from the below list, but should have reasonable relevance to the caMicroscope organization and its goals.
 Please feel free to discuss these or other project ideas on the email list or Slack group.